Turn on Search Analytics

 NOTE.

-For Direct Page Views to work, a tracking script has to be inserted in your platform.
+For Direct Page Views to work, a tracking script is inserted in your platform.
 Please talk with your customer support representative before activating Direct Page Views.

-A user can get to an article in several ways; search is only one of them.
-Others include clicking on a bookmarked link, opening an article shared over email, or simply finding your way to an article from the trending list on home.
-You can measure Stage One and Cumulative Case Deflection from such Directly Viewed Articles as well.
+Direct Page Views captures the views by users who visit a page by means other than search.
+A user can land on an article in several ways; by searching, by clicking on a bookmarked link, by opening an article shared over email, or by simply finding their way to an article from the trending list on home.
+Articles accessed through bookmarks and other means, but not through search, are known as Directly Viewed Articles.

 Finally, define the URL of your articles.
 The definition includes <SF_community_address/article/{{URL Field}}.
 A quicker way to fill the field is to simply use ./article.